microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Grant-MgSharePermission.md

 		"read"
 	)
 }
-Grant-MgSharePermission -SharedDriveItemId $sharedDriveItemId -BodyParameter $params
+Grant-MgBetaSharePermission -SharedDriveItemId $sharedDriveItemId -BodyParameter $params
 ```

-This example shows how to use the Grant-MgSharePermission Cmdlet.
+This example shows how to use the Grant-MgBetaSharePermission Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS